mysrcs/hugooooo/content/blog/2021-08-23-Work-at-sourcehut.md

 charge high-end consulting rates, take a modest margin, and pay the rest to you.
-Our margin provides more capital for things like hiring new employees, expanding the forge infrastructure, long-term business planning, or simply paying out bonuses at the end of an enagement.
+Our margin provides more capital for things like hiring new employees, expanding the forge infrastructure, long-term business planning, or simply paying out bonuses at the end of an engagement.

 You have the level of autonomy and independence which best supports your needs.
 We have, at a minimum, bi-weekly open-ended 1-on-1 meetings, and a monthly